 A medication bottle with pills tumbling out.
 Some of the pills represent side effects. moon face, hunger, and eye twitch.

 Prednisone is my RA’s life-long friend.
 I have taken a low dose every day since my diagnosis in 2010.
-Because of this, I usually have free reign to bounce between my lowest possible dose and about 11 or 12mg without my doctor’s approval.
+Because of this, I usually have free rein to bounce between my lowest possible dose and about 11 or 12mg without my doctor’s approval.

 I change my dose based on my daily symptoms.
-I try to keep it low so that I don’t experience the side effects since I am pretty sensitive to the medication.
+I try to keep it low so that I don’t experience the side effects, since I am pretty sensitive to the medication.

 Occasionally, I have increased (with my doctor’s permission) all the way to 15mg when I have a spell of full-time work or very active disease symptoms.
-But, that has been my limit (thankfully!).
+But that has been my limit (thankfully!).

-Starting a new RA medication
+Transitioning to a new RA medication

 In January 2021, I started Rinvoq and stopped the Orencia.
 As February wore on, the Orencia flushed out of my system while I waited for the Rinvoq to build up.
 It didn’t.

-A sudden change in my symptoms
+A sudden flare in my symptoms

 I began to lose dexterity in my fingers.
 I even got stuck on the floor at the pharmacy because I could not stand up!
-It wasn’t a gradual decline either.
+It wasn’t a gradual decline, either.
 All of a sudden, my disease popped through the door, with luggage, and moved in.

 My rheumatologist was not amused.
 He restarted me on the Orencia and stopped the Rinvoq immediately.
 In addition, he prescribed a quick burst of prednisone to kick this guy outta there.
 I took 30mg for one day, 25 the next, then 20 the following day.